Universal Credit (UC) replaces the following benefits and tax credits with one single monthly payment:

 What happens when you apply

 It can take up to six weeks for you to receive your first payment.
+It is important that you do not delay completing your application so that it can be assessed in line with the timescal set out below.

 *Waiting days can vary.
 For more information visit www.gov.uk/apply-universal-credit